Flexible Learning FAQ

 Some FLO courses have assessment in the form of Exams (Examinations and tests requirements) (during the official examination periods – Mid-year June and End of Year October/November) or supervised tests at other times of the year.
 If a course has an official exam or supervised test, you will have the choice to select three centres from the list.
 The University will consider your preferences; however, has the final decision on the centre location.
 It is expected that you will travel up to 2.5 hours from your home address to the allocated centre.

-Please select up to three centres by the start of the courses.
-Distance Examination Centres are listed here.
 The exam will be sat under exam conditions with a supervisor in attendance.

 About three weeks before the exam, information is sent out about where and when the exam/test will be.
 Any restrictions on what not to bring are also advised.
 Photo ID is needed on attendance.